Thursday, March 17:

 Don "Mac" McKinley returns to the 2022 Gathering as our banquet keynote speaker.
 Mac is a walking encyclopedia of agricultural history, an excellent speaker, retired elementary school principal, two-cylinder and implement restorer, collector, longtime Gathering planner, and co-creator with his son-in-law, Marvin Huber, of a 1930s agricultural museum on their acreage in Quincy, IL.

 Mac will recount some personal choices he made in the past which helped shape his world today.
 He will take a look at John Deere history where in 1912, the choices of a very few led to the John Deere Co. we know today.
 He will help us examine how our thoughts and choices can affect the future of our hobby.
 Are we "fenced" or can we "hurdle" the fences?
 What will our choices create?

 Don McKinley was born and raised on a 300-acre farm in southwest Iowa just outside of College Springs.
 He left the farm to attend Monmouth College in Illinois and after successful years as a teacher, Don was appointed principal of an elementary school in Quincy, Illinois, a position he held for 33 years.
 After retiring, and with the help of his son-in-law Marvin Huber, Don restored and maintained a 1936 John Deere Model B tractor and eventually surrounded the old "B" with some 45 John Deere implements manufactured during or before the 1930s.
 The implements, tractor and hundreds of other items typically found on a Midwest farm in the decade of the 1930s are housed in the museum.
 Researching and labeling the items in the museum has led Don to become knowledgeable about the history of agriculture in the United States.

-Plan to attend the banquet on Saturday night for an enjoyable evening as Mac addresses his assessment of the hobby along with some personal stories of his experiences over the past twenty-five years.
+Plan to attend the banquet on Saturday night for an enjoyable evening as Mac addresses his assessment of the hobby along with some personal stories of his numerous experiences.